-Premises liability refers to a property owner or operator’s legal responsibility for injuries that happen on a property as result of a dangerous condition.
+Premises liability refers to a building owner or landlord's legal responsibility for injuries that happen on their property due to dangerous conditions.

 This could include injuries from slips and falls, falling equipment, fires, or criminal acts.
 Such incidents could be covered through premises liability insurance, which is similar to a general liability policy.